 The success of the community will depend on a combination of university action, outlined above, and individual behaviors.
 As a reminder:

 Carry your own hand sanitizer and surface wipes.

-Wear a cloth mask indoors.
+Wear a recommended protective face mask indoors.

 Keep 6 feet of distance between yourself and others whenever possible.

-Avoid touching your face and cloth mask.
+Avoid touching your face and recommended protective face mask.

 Keep your hands clean: Sneeze and cough into your elbow, and open doors without your hands if possible.

 When possible, meet online or outdoors and in larger common areas, not private offices.

 Faculty, Students, and Staff over 65 or with Underlying Conditions

 The university is developing training materials on basic safety precautions for students, staff and faculty to complete prior to the start of the fall semester.